Working students - Wages, taxes and regulations 2024

-Working students offer companies many advantages: A flexible workforce for project-related work, up-to-date specialist knowledge from universities and the opportunity to identify and develop potential future employees at an early stage are just some of them.
-Here, companies and students can find out about the advantages of employing working students and what they need to consider in terms of working hours and social insurance.
+Working students offer companies a wide range of benefits: A flexible workforce for project-related work, up-to-date specialist knowledge from universities and the opportunity to identify and develop potential future employees at an early stage are just some of them.
+Here, companies and students can find out about the advantages of employing working students and what they need to consider with regard to working hours, working student contracts and social insurance.

 Content